Data Engineer

 • Contributory stakeholder pension

-• Life assurance at 4x basic salary
+• Life assurance at 4x your basic salary to a spouse, family member or other nominated person in your life

 • Competitive compensation package